ConfederacyOfGaia/Gaia/fighter.md

 When you are wielding a melee weapon in one hand and no other Weapons, you gain a +2 bonus to Damage Rolls with that weapon.

+#### Fistfighting

+You have mastered fighting with your bare fists:  You automatically gain the Martial Artist Feat, and your unarmed fighting style is bare-knuckle boxing and grappling.

 #### Flinger

 You gain a +2 bonus to attack rolls made when throwing a weapon or using a sling.
 In addition, every melee weapon you are wielding has the thrown (range 10/30) property.